pscosta/go-strm/README.md

 #### Parallel Mapping
 A `PMap` function is available for applying the given mapping function over all stream elements in parallel, leveraging goroutines.
 The `PMap` usage is similar to `Map`.
-By default, the parallel work is batched by number of available CPU cores.
-If the `noBatching` flag is provided, `PMap` will launch a new goroutine per each element present in the given Stream - not recommended for very large Streams due to potentially large memory footprint.
+By default, `PMap` will launch a new goroutine per each element present in the given Stream.
+If the `batching` flag is provided, the parallel work is batched by number of available logical CPUs.

 ```go
 people := []Person{{"Peter", 30}, {"John", 18}, {"Sarah", 16}, {"Kate", 16}}